mend/renovate-ce-ee/docs/overview.md

 i.e. we do not want to ever "break" anyone with a patch release, or have behavior change.

-Renovate OSS feature releases (i.e. minor version bumps in Renovate OSS) will therefore only be incorporated into minor releases of Renovate Pro.
+Renovate OSS feature releases (i.e. minor version bumps in Renovate OSS) will therefore only be incorporated into minor releases of WhiteSource Renovate.

-Typically, multiple Renovate OSS feature releases will be rolled up into a single Renovate Pro release, and release notes will be embedded so that you do not need to look them up separately.
+Typically, multiple Renovate OSS feature releases will be rolled up into a single WhiteSource Renovate release, and release notes will be embedded so that you do not need to look them up separately.

 ## Releasing and Upgrading

-The release cadence of Renovate Pro is not fixed, as it will be determined largely by the importance and stability of new Renovate OSS features, which will typically be tested using the hosted Renovate GitHub App first.
+The release cadence of WhiteSource Renovate is not fixed, as it will be determined largely by the importance and stability of new Renovate OSS features, which will typically be tested using the hosted Renovate GitHub App first.

-When a new version of Renovate Pro is pushed to Docker Hub, Release Notes will be added to this [github.com/renovatebot/pro](https://github.com/renovatebot/pro) repository.
+When a new version of WhiteSource Renovate is pushed to Docker Hub, Release Notes will be added to this [github.com/renovatebot/pro](https://github.com/renovatebot/pro) repository.

-Meanwhile, we may publish unversioned "next" tags to Docker Hub between releases, e.g. incorporating bleeding edge updates of Renovate Pro features and/or Renovate OSS.
+Meanwhile, we may publish unversioned "next" tags to Docker Hub between releases, e.g. incorporating bleeding edge updates of WhiteSource Renovate features and/or Renovate OSS.

-It is not recommended that you adopt "next" as your source tag for Renovate Pro, but there may be times when you wish to test a new Renovate OSS feature and that is the recommended option.
-It is best to pin your local Renovate Pro to a versioned release, e.g. `0.13.1`.
+It is not recommended that you adopt "next" as your source tag for WhiteSource Renovate, but there may be times when you wish to test a new Renovate OSS feature and that is the recommended option.
+It is best to pin your local WhiteSource Renovate to a versioned release, e.g. `0.13.1`.

-Naturally, it is recommended that you use Renovate itself for detecting and updating Renovate Pro versions if you are using a Docker Compose file internally for running Renovate Pro.
+Naturally, it is recommended that you use Renovate itself for detecting and updating WhiteSource Renovate versions if you are using a Docker Compose file internally for running WhiteSource Renovate.

-## Running Renovate Pro
+## Running WhiteSource Renovate

 [Examples using Docker Compose](https://github.com/renovatebot/pro/blob/master/examples/) can be found in the `examples/` directory of this repository.